ZerothAngel/ToHPluginUtils/README.md

 *   Automatic registration of top-level commands.

+*   Automatic support for tab-completion.
+Specific parameters, e.g. the trackName String parameter above, can be given custom type completers to return possible values.

 And some non-command-line-parsing features:

 *   Programmatic permission checking which will throw an exception if the